Menu

 This line of research examines how we can purposefully (and ethically) use the mind to change the mind through a variety of novel high-tech, low-tech, and no-tech interventions to improve important outcomes, such as those related to mental health, well-being, and high performance.

-Examples of work in this theme include developing and testing mind-based interventions for young men's mental health.
-Another project, for example, demonstrates that a novel conversational agent can effectively instil a stress optimisation mindset in a cohort of business owners, which in turn increased their productivity and performance.
+One example of work in this theme involved leveraging some of the very things designed to work against us (as identified in Theme 2).
+More particularly, it demonstrated that a messaging-based conversational agent could effectively instil a stress optimisation mindset in a cohort of business owners, which, in turn, increased their productivity and performance.

 Our Members